bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 }
 ```

-5. Assign the option set to the product
+5. Assign the option set to the product.

 To assign the option set to the product, send a `PUT` request to `/v2/products/{id}` and update the `option_set_id` property.